Standards, Certifications & Labels

 When the evaluation is near completion, an auditor conducts an on-site inspection of the manufacturing facility or service location.
 Corrective actions must be addressed within 120 days of the audit report.

-Fees are tiered based on sales revenue and the number of products a company wishes to certify.
+Fees include a startup evaluation fee and an annual monitoring fee.
+Fees are tiered based on the type of product under review, number of products a company wishes to certify, and the company’s total annual sales revenue.
 There are five tiers ranging from a $3,500 fee for a single product for companies with annual sales revenue less than $5 million to $9,500 for a single product for companies with annual sales revenue over $500 million.
-Discounts are available for companies certifying multiple products.
+Discounts are available for companies certifying multiple products and for certified product manufacturers.
 Other fees include monitoring fees and travel costs for auditors.
-The complete fee structure is available for viewing at www.greenseal.org/Portals/0/Documents/Certification/GS%20Certification%20Fees%203-11.pdf
+To view each standard’s fee schedule, view the links on the Certification Fees page.

 Auditing is required for products and services annually.